dscpe/dscpe.github.io/about.md

 #### What is the cost?

-Cohort members' tutition is covered by a gift from Elsevier.
+Cohort members' tuition is funded through a generous gift from <a href="https://www.elsevier.com/librarian/library-connect-academy#3-data-management-coursem" target="_blank">Elsevier</a></p>

 <br>